MaroofAt/AgileAnyThing/README.md

 # AgileAnyThing
-python application allow you to use Agile way to manage any thing you want: pprojects, learning process for something , company, group of tasks ....etc
+Django application allow you to use Agile way to manage any thing you want: pprojects, learning process for something , company, group of tasks ....etc